 [Best_Wordpress_Gallery id=”47″ gal_title=”Custom Chairs”]

 A talented kitchen designer can help you design the kitchen of your dreams.
 The Kountry Kraft team is thrilled to work with a network of talented dealers and kitchen designers who create incredible custom cabinetry projects using our products.
-This month I am happy to profile our friends at James Kershaw and Associates in North Haledon, NJ.
+This month I am happy to profile our friends at James Kershaw and Associates, kitchen designer North Haledon, NJ.

 James Kershaw began drawing and designing in High School.
 Soon thereafter, he was hired as an industrial draftsman.
 His fascination for architecture carried him through college where at night, he began working for a local kitchen dealer.
 After college, he began a long teaching career while continuing his passion for kitchen design.